dag-hammarskjold-library/url_resolver/README.md

 paste the link into a seperate tab or window.
 Just below the language buttons is the document symbol and a link to the UNDL page for that symbol.

-Clicking on the Metdata tab brings the user to the most relevant metadata for the document.
+Clicking on the `Metdata` tab brings the user to the most relevant metadata for the document.

 Each metadata section (Summary, Agenda, Subjects, etc) has an orange button that opens a modal with a link to that section's metadata.

-At the top of the page, just below the metadata banner is a blue button for All Metadata.
+At the top of the page, just below the metadata banner is a blue button for `All Metadata`.

 The link to the metadata can be copy and pasted into another window or tab.